NicholasSynesi/data-analytics-power-bi-report204/README.md

 ![Alt text](images/image.png)

-The next was to create a donut chart showing the customers per country:
+The next step was to create a donut chart showing the customers per country:

 ![Alt text](images/image-1.png)